Crazy Auburn Uniform Concepts – Round 8

 This was another direct replication from the source material.
 The jerseys are nearly 1-to-1 and feature a navy base, a lighter blue upper-portion, and a light orange used around the sleeves and collar.
 The orange also has a subtle orange-to-pink gradient, much like the team’s leos.

 As leotards don’t have numbers, pants, or hats, we had to get a little creative.
 The numbers are rendered in the same pinkish gradient with rhinestone outlines.
 The pants are orange with some lighter blue details on the belt and socks.
 The hats also feature the lighter blue for the crown color with the visor being pink and orange once more.
-The AU logo on the cap is simply outlined in rhinestone to mimic the logo on the back of the leotard.
+The AU logo on the cap is simply outlined in rhinestones to mimic the logo on the back of the leotard.

 Another twelve concept uniforms are complete.
 They’re crazy, they’re garish, but that’s the point!
 Once again, these designs are completely for fun and meant to be crazy and bad.
 We are not here to push for these designs to actually be worn.